Academic Matters

 Summer Term

 Parent Consultations take place over three nights and parents can choose which one is most suitable for them.
-Class teachers meet with parents in their classrooms, whilst our specialist subject teachers meet with parents online in the spring and summer terms.
+Class Teachers meet with parents in their classrooms, whilst our Specialist Subject Teachers meet with parents online and in person in the Autumn, Spring and Summer terms.
 Parents are able to book appointments at times convenient to them using our School Cloud online booking system.

 Homework